 When it comes to long-distance bike touring, also known as bike packing, the popularity of electric bikes has increased exponentially.
 In this touring tips article we have gathered first-hand tips from some of our experienced Electric Bikes Brisbane customers (and our resident touring enthusiast Andrew Hopper 😊).

 Our sincere thanks to Andrew, and also to Tim Rose, Stephen Brown and John Price for their insight and advice, and for being so generous about sharing their knowledge.
+Since we first published this we have had some great suggestions from other customers so many thanks to them as well.

 Whether you’re a beginner looking for a new adventure or already a tourer and are looking to make the most out of your next trip, then this article is for you.